-- 1. Click the Microphone button to enable recording from external devices. - 2.
+- 1. Click the Microphone button to enable recording audio from a microphone. - 2.
 Click the arrow above and choose the microphone you want to use from the list.

 Step 4: Record your video

 When you're ready to begin, click REC to start recording.
 The recording panel will be minimized during recording.